-2017 Inauguration: CNN Is Denied Press Credentials For The ‘Deploraball’
+2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 — MAGA3X ???????? (@MAGA3X) January 18, 2017

 Separately, author and filmmaker Mike Cernovich, one of the organizers of the Deploraball, says his group has filed a criminal complaint in connection with the anti-Donald Trump #Distrupt20-affiliated operatives who allegedly planned to set off stink bombs at the pro-Trump 2017 inauguration party.
 The alleged plan emerged in a Project Veritas undercover video.
 A civil lawsuit is also in the works.
-Society will be tight at the Deplorball as a result of the alleged threats.
+Security will be tight, extreme vetting as it were, at the Deploraball as a result of the alleged threats.

 As indicated by its name, #DistruptJ20 plans a “festival of resistance” to protest the inauguration ceremony for President-elect Trump which takes place tomorrow, in the nation’s capitol.